 - LinkedIn Insights (when on your LinkedIn page, click analytics at the top of the page)

-Allow you to see sentiment and how news has hit the media.
-It can also alert you to a crisis through mention spikes, negative keyword use and show you how the conversation is playing out.
+Brand listening tools allow you to see sentiment and how your news has hit the media.
+They can also alert you to a crisis through mention spikes, negative keyword use and show you how the conversation is playing out.

-Don’t forget that in-tool reporting (such as Twitter Analytics or Facebook Insights) is comprehensive, free, easy to download and easy to understand – so you might not need a management tool anyway.
+Please note: in-tool reporting through native platforms such as Twitter Analytics or Facebook Insights is comprehensive, free, easy to download and easy to understand – so you might not need a management tool.

 Brilliant social doesn’t have to come with a budget.
 These free tools can help you to design your content and improve your engagement.